1. Beginning your studies:

 How can I register for the PPOCS 1 lab?

 A few days after you have been allotted a place in a PPOCS 1 course you will be asked to register for a lab.
-This registration is not done on UNIVIS, you will have to check with your supervisor.
+This registration is not done on USPACE, you will have to check with your supervisor.
 You do not have to set points for the lab.

 What books or other materials do I need for classes?

 Your instructors will provide a list of mandatory and extra reading in the first class of the semester.
-You may want to check the facebook groups regularly, since more advanced students often sell their old books for a fraction of the price, you might get lucky!
+You may want to check the facebook group regularly, since more advanced students often sell their old books for a fraction of the price, you might get lucky!

 Where can I find lecture notes?